Our Washington Location

 It’s important not to have too many people in attendance.
 That could make the process too long and too frustrating.
 Many interventionists recommend more than two, but no more than six.

-Once the intervention is over, the addict will be given the opportunity to get help.
+Once the intervention is over, the addicted individual will be given the opportunity to get help.
 At that point, they’ll be put on the spot and asked to make an immediate decision.
 The good news is that many people do decide to get help.

 In the event that they don’t decide to get help, you’ll receive instructions from the interventionist.
 You may be asked to make some decisions that will be quite difficult for you.
 However, it’s important for you to be strong and show the tough love that the addict really needs.